-NEDC is distributing electricity to customers throughout the Sultanate of Oman excluding Dhofar Governorate as the owner and operator of its electricity distribution system originating from the 33kV busbars of the Oman Electricity Transmission Company (OETC) 132/33kV grid substations down to the final customer's point of connection, which.

-incorporates 33kV, 11kV and Low Voltage (LV) distribution system voltage levels and associated assets.
+NEDC is distributing electricity to customers throughout the Sultanate of Oman excluding Dhofar Governorate as the owner and operator of its electricity distribution system originating from the 33kV busbars at 132/33kV grid substations owned by Oman Electricity Transmission Company down to the final customer's point of connection, which incorporates 33kV, 11kV and Low Voltage (LV) distribution system voltage levels and associated assets.

-The aim of this DSCS is to provide an up-to-date distribution system capability for the next three years (2024-2026) along with data to enable customers in identifying parts of the system, which offer opportunities for future connections or upgrading of existing
+The aim of this DSCS is to provide an up-to-date distribution system capability for the next three years (2025-2027) along with data to enable customers in identifying parts of the system, which offer opportunities for future connections or upgrading of existing connections to the NEDC system and where constraints currently exist or potentially could exist in future.

-In addition to the required data made available annually as part of DSCS; NEDC additionally has provided improved detailed system connectivity and additional technical data of assets, impact analysis of Cost Reflective Tariff (CRT) on NEDC customers and an overview of the Low Carbon Technologies (LCTs) especially the photovoltaic (PV) system penetration in the NEDC distribution system which is gaining momentum in our licenced area as well.
+In addition to the required data made available annually as part of DSCS; NEDC additionally has provided improved detailed system connectivity and additional technical data of assets, impact analysis of Cost Reflective Tariff (CRT) on NEDC customers and an overview of the technologies contributing to Oman's net zero target by 2050, particularly the increasing penetration of photovoltaic (PV) systems in the NEDC distribution network, which is gaining momentum in our licensed area.
 These additions are expected to provide customers and other stakeholders with a transparent understanding of NEDC distribution system and operational overview, sufficient technical parameters to undertake initial system capabilities assessment and the overall distribution system development.